 Total tally for all additions, including paint, hardware, wood paneling, and new light?
 Less than $500.

-Photographs by Abbey Hendrickson.
+Photography by Abbey Hendrickson.

 Above: Phil and Abbey created a makeshift island from a workbench found in the barn.
 "The height is great and it's perfectly functional," says Abbey, adding that it's a stop-gap piece to be replaced at some point with "a flat work surface and nicer legs."
 They refinished the floor themselves.
 "There are four different types of wood on the first floor alone," says Abbey.
 "The kitchen floor is the darkest, so we sanded and clear-coated it and then stained everything else to match."
 The light came from Lowe's; it's the Allen + Roth Edison 12-Inch Bronze Pendant Light with Clear Shade.
 The sconce over the sink is vintage.

 Above: The kitchen's other notable addition: a DIY beadboard backsplash that rises behind a new black range.
-The paneling was added right over the old yellow linoleum and Contact Paper.
+The paneling was added right over the old yellow linoleum and contact paper.
 Explains Abbey: "We picked up two sheets of cheapo beadboard paneling from our local hardware store, nailed it horizontally, caulked it, painted it, and voilà!
 A solution in less than two hours and for less than $60."

 Above: The counters are 1950s Formica with chrome edging.